Moving panels in React Dashboard Layout component

-Other than drag and drop, it is possible to move the panels in Dashboard Layout programmatically.
+In addition to drag and drop, it is possible to move panels in the Dashboard Layout programmatically.
 This can be achieved using movePanel method.
 The method is invoked as follows,

 movePanel(id, row, col)